DIX2580/Mirai-final/README.md

 ## License

-Proprietary – for Mirai Consultant.
+Proprietary – for MIRAI CONSULTANCY.